 5 Tips for an Anxiety-Free Diet

-I was at a 21st birthday.
-Family friends were catering.
+It was a 21st birthday.
+Family friends catering.
 Beautiful food.
 Canopy-style rather than sit-down: Italian meatballs, Lebanese kebabs, Indonesian sate chicken, Tasmanian salmon with chips.
 Lovely.
 Delicious.
 But one guest was very annoyed.
 He bellowed at the service: What’s the vegetarian option?
 Quick as a flash, the server retorted, mate, the vegetarian option is “don’t eat the meat” but you can eat everything else.
 The guy fumed.
 You should cater for everyone!

 So I deepened the conversation: Vegetarian out of religion reasons?